Reports: Aqib Talib won't face NFL punishment for 2016 shooting incident

 In the incident in Dallas last June, Talib was shot once in the right leg.
 Initially, the 31-year-old said he was shot by an unknown individual, but in a meeting with investigators a few months later, Talib’s attorney provided a letter in which Talib admitted to shooting himself.

-He was not charged by Dallas police.
+He was not charged.

 Via Pelissero, while the NFL decided after its investigation that Talib’s behavior was an instance of conduct detrimental to the league, the decision was made to issue only a disciplinary warning to the player.